 Frank Tirado-Fontaines holds a master’s degree in violin performance at Louisiana State University with Professor Espen Lilleslatten.
 He teaches violin, viola, and chamber music in English and Spanish.

 Ruth holds a Master of Music degree in Violin Performance.
-In over thirty years of teaching, she has run a successful private violin studio, taught at Cornell University, and directed the string department at St. Joseph School of Music (St. Paul, MN’s largest community music school).
+In over thirty-five years of teaching, she has run a successful private violin studio, taught at Cornell University, and directed the string department at St. Joseph School of Music (St. Paul, MN’s largest community music school).
 She has served as adjudicator for Solo and Ensemble, All-State Orchestra, and the LMTA Strings Rally.
 The Louisiana Youth Orchestras and the Baton Rouge and Ithaca (NY) public schools have hosted her workshops.
 Ruth holds lifetime memberships in ASTA and ASCAP, and is a grant-winning composer.

 Among her performance credits are shows with such artists as Smokey Robinson, Dionne Warwick, the Moody Blues, and Nashville legend Bryan White, as well as with the Louisiana Philharmonic Orchestra, the Baton Rouge Symphony, and Opéra Louisiane.
 She has played violin/fiddle both on and off-stage with companies such as Theater Baton Rouge and Swine Palace.
 One of her favorite shows to work on has been Always, Patsy Cline.
 A recording artist as well, she has worked on several CDs, both as a backup musician and as a member of the eclectic string band Water Bear, whose music can be heard on radio and television.
 She has played regularly at Grand Country Junction.